Slack is #2 in Top 10 Group Chat software

 2015.
 Slack aquired screen-sharing tool Screenhero

-Slack, the workplace communication service, acquired Screenhero, a screen-sharing tool for teams, with plans to incorporate its features.
-Screenhero provides a range of collaboration tools, including voice chat, faster screen sharing between individuals and the option to have multiple mouse cursors interacting over various applications.
-The startup's six-person team will join Slack, and work to integrate and advance those features there.
-The Screenhero acquisition is Slack's second to date.
-It bought Spaces, a small startup also developing collaboration tools, in September.
+Slack, the renowned workplace communication service, has recently acquired Screenhero, a team-oriented screen-sharing tool, with the intention of incorporating its functionalities.
+Screenhero offers a wide range of collaboration tools, including voice chat, enhanced screen sharing capabilities, and the ability to have multiple mouse cursors interacting across various applications.
+The team of six from the startup will join Slack and collaborate on integrating and advancing these features within the platform.
+This acquisition marks Slack's second to date, following its purchase of Spaces, another startup focused on developing collaboration tools, in September.

 2015.
 Slack launches a new plan for larger companies